ckaserer/train/docs/source/workshop_list.rst

 ---------

-containerization (WIP)
+troubleshooting (WIP)
 ------------------------

-Disclaimer: The containerization workshop is not readily available yet!
+Disclaimer: The troubleshooting workshop is not readily available yet!
 Hence the WIP in brackets (Work in Progress)

-Contact: ckaserer
+Contact: wirnse